 Authentic teaching comes from the embodiment of your craft and in Hatha yoga this translates into a multi-layered understanding of yoga postures, including the physical, energetic and mindful awareness in each pose.
 Yoga is a practice for those who view the body as a vehicle for physical and spiritual development and as such a personal practice is the foundation for deeper awareness and discovery.

 Students learn the theory and practice together, refining postures and breath using the principles of contemporary biomechanics and kinesiology alongside the development of sensing, feeling and seeing “from inside”.

 Students learn key alignment principles and develop the skill and sensitivity to apply them in any yoga posture.
 In this course students develop and refine the outer and inner eye while working in a posture as means to experience alignment, breath and energy of each pose.

-Pranayama and meditation are practiced in each session as subtle practices to address body/mind integration, calm the mind and serve as tools for addressing the stress and trauma of living life.
+Pranayama and meditation are subtle techniques practiced each meeting to address body/mind integration, calm the mind and serve as tools for addressing the stress and trauma of living life.

 Teaching Methodology | 18 hours

 Teaching is a generous gift to yourself – many people teach to learn.
 A healthy learning environment is one in which the teacher and student work in collaboration – there is no hierarchy as the same light fills the room for all.
 When teachers prepare a curriculum they break down knowledge in anticipation of describing what is to be understood.
 In this process teachers discover gaps in their knowledge and prepare for the inevitable stump question from a bright student.

 When we teach yoga we should hold a far-sighted view of our students.
 Anything worth doing well takes time, practice and more time – as teachers we must embrace each student where they are and not “impose the pose” or expect students to learn the way “it worked for me” – yoga teachers must learn to see with compassion, wisdom and curiosity.
 This course prepares you as follows: